-With the vision of P4 medicine (Predictive, Personalized, Preventive, Participatory), we develop enabling biotechnologies for:
+With the vision of P4 medicine (Predictive, Personalized, Preventive, Participatory), we innovate in the following areas:

-- The discovery and validation of molecular biomarkers for health care and disease management in biofluids, cells, extracellular vesicles, and tissue samples;
+- Developing lab-on-chips for the discovery and validation of molecular biomarkers for health care and disease management in biofluids, cells, EVs, and tissue samples;

 Our research topics include:

-Metal nanoparticle-enhanced 3D platforms for highly sensitive biosensing
+Metal nanoparticle-enhanced 3D platforms for highly sensitive detection of EVs and proteins

 Detection of diseases at early stages is critical to patient outcomes.
 Early disease diagnostics using circulating biomarkers requires highly sensitive biosensing technologies that can detect minimal amounts of molecules from complex biofluids such as blood plasma.
 We have developed metal nanomaterial (e.g., gold nanoparticles) enhanced 3D platforms with improved fluorescent signals for highly sensitive bioassays.
 The technology has been used to quantify multiple cancer-related proteins and exosomes in blood plasma samples, achieving up to four orders of magnitude improvement in sensitivity compared to conventional ELISA.
 The method is also multiplexed and easy to use, suitable for a wide range of bioassay applications.